kpwydra/dc-magnetic-data-calculator/README-dev.md

 ## 1 Document Goals <a id="document-goals"></a>
  - This document provides a basic introduction to molecular magnetism, outlining the physical quantities and their units, types of magnetic measurements, and computational procedures relevant to the use of the software.
  - Chapter 2 presents the theoretical foundations of the topic.
-Chapter 3 demonstrates step-by-step calculations of the diamagnetic contribution using several example chemical compounds.
+Chapter 3 demonstrates step-by-step calculations of the diamagnetic contribution using several example of chemical compounds.
 Chapter 4 focuses on the processing and analysis of DC and AC magnetic data.

 <!-- ## Document Structure -->
 <!-- Not sure if this section is really necessary.
 From my perspective it introduces noise.
 We still can have this information, in each section instead.
 I would rather keep the header simple and stick to Document Goals -->